When did you first start writing? And when were you first published?

 Speed Round...

+Top drink to make you tipsy?
 I don’t really drink but a Nojito makes me giddy.
 (Lots of mint and hold the rum!)

 Shopaholic or shopadon't?
 Un-shopaholic.
 I buy lots and lots of things and bring them all back.